-Text for Safety Customers can contact Metro Transit by text for non-emergency situations to silently report something that doesn’t look right on a bus, on a train or at a transit shelter.
+Text for Safety Customers can contact Metro Transit by text at 612-900-0411 for non-emergency situations to silently report something that doesn’t look right on a bus, on a train, or at a transit shelter.
 This service is also accessible via the Metro Transit mobile app.

 What is Diversity?